Author: Daniel Amari/Monday, October 9, 2017/Categories: Christianity, The Bible, New Testament, Mark, Walk by Faith series Daniel Amari, Article

 “Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 May not copy or download more than 500 consecutive verses of the ESV Bible or more than one half of any book of the ESV Bible.”

-Researcher in Islam, Christian Apologist, TV Host, and Speaker with over 17 years of experience.
-Host and Co-host of Arabic scholarly apologetics TV program.
+President of the Religion Research Institute, Author, Researcher in Islam, Christian Apologist, Guest, Host and Co-host of scholarly apologetics shows on TV and Social Media.
 President of the Religion Research Institute, an evangelical scholarly ministry dedicated to comparative religion, Islamic research, and Christian apologetics.
 Master of arts in New testament with focus on Biblical languages and Textual Criticism.